AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/overview.md

 ### Access storefront

 Each active environment has a storefront.
 Select an environment from the top navigation and click the URL in the environment overview.
-Also, there is a **[!UICONTROL URLs]** list on the right-had side above the Activity list.
+Also, there is a **[!UICONTROL URLs]** list on the right-hand side above the Activity list.

 The Web Access URL may include the following: